mcoder/private-set-intersection/README.md

 This module consists of polynomial interpolation and evaluation functions.
-These functions are defined general enough to work on any type of ring elements such as integer rings, polynomial rings, etc. In other words, the input type is only required to have addition and multiplication operations implemented.
+These functions are defined general enough to work on any type of ring elements such as integer rings, polynomial rings, etc. In other words, the input type is only required to have addition and multiplication operations implemented, and the designer of the input type is given complete freedom to build those operations.

 **7. pkenc_paillier.py**